 “Ensure that nodal officer conducts one hour sensitisation meetings with all doctors in the institutions to record vaccination history in OPD, casualty/emergency consultations and inpatient admissions (focusing on medical, neurology, cardiology, respiratory medicine, obstetrics and gynaecology in addition to paediatrics),” it said.

-According to the ministry, it should be ensured that an AEFI register is available for medical officers to record minor, serious and severe AEFI details and are reviewed and any unreported serious/severe AEFI should be reported to the district immunisation officer (DIO) immediately.
+According to the ministry, it should be ensured that an AEFI register is available for medical officers to record minor, serious and severe AEFI details and are reviewed.
+Any unreported serious/severe AEFI should be reported to the district immunization officer (DIO) immediately.

 “Around 300 medical colleges and tertiary care hospitals across the country have adverse drug reaction monitoring centres which report vaccine adverse events along with other adverse drug reactions.
 DIO should contact such AMC and request them to report serious and adverse AEFI directly,” it said.